 Opportunities exist for rural experience outside the Community Rotation.
 Students can choose from the following options, based on resource availability:

-- Options of up to one week during Stages 1 and 2 of the Medical Program.
+- Options of up to one week during Stages 1 and 2 of the Doctor of Medicine.

 - Rural hospital placements during Stage 3.